cmkobel/CompareM2/README.md

    # Optionally use the git protocol:
    # git clone git@github.com:cmkobel/assemblycomparator2.git $ASSCOM2_BASE

-   # Hint: If you haven't already installed Snakemake and its dependencies, you can do it easily now.
+   # Hint: If you haven not already installed Snakemake and its dependencies, you can do it easily now.
 (Might take a few minutes):
    cd $ASSCOM2_BASE && conda env create -f environment.yaml

    ```